Have you ever noticed that as the days get shorter and the weather gets colder, your mood takes a bit of a nosedive? You're not alone.

-Understanding the Winter Blues and Seasonal Affective Disorder
+What Are the Winter Blues and Seasonal Affective Disorder (SAD)?

 First, it’s essential to understand what's going on behind that low mood.
-The term “winter blues” is used to describe mild depressive feelings that some people experience during the colder months.
-In more severe cases, this can develop into seasonal affective disorder (SAD), a type of depression that's related to changes in seasons.
-This disorder tends to affect women more than men.
+“Winter blues” is typically used to describe mild depressive feelings that some people experience during the colder months.
+In more severe cases, this can develop into seasonal affective disorder (SAD), which tends to affect women more than men.
 SAD symptoms can include:

 - Persistent low mood